Esri/pubnub-geofencing/README.md

 2. Publish the [SimpleGeofencing.sd](Sample%20Service%20Definitions/SimpleGeofencing.sd) Service Definition to your ArcGIS Online account.
 Browse to your "[My Content](https://arcgis.com/home/content.html)" tab.
 Select `Add Item` > `From my computer` and upload the file, ensuring the `Publish this file as a hosted layer` checkbox is selected.

-3. Make a note of the Service URLs for the `UserLocations` and `Geofences` layers on the new published service (be sure to remove the `?token=...` from the end of each URL).
+3. Once published, you will be redirected to the new service's Portal Item page.
+Make a note of the `Service URL` for the `UserLocations` and `Geofences` layers on the new published service (be sure to remove the `?token=...` from the end of each URL).

 ### 2. Create ArcGIS Online OAuth Application
 1. Browse to your "[My Content](https://arcgis.com/home/content.html)" tab and select `Add Item` > `An application`, and select the `Application` radio button.
 Fill in the fields.